outdreamer/build-a-cure/docs/ml/debugging_tools.md

 - create a table like this of symptoms, probable problem root cause, and tools/tests to use to identify whether that problem is relevant to the symptom

-	- problem symptoms, probable problem root cause, tool to identify problem, successful test case, solution/fix
-	    - website credentials being stolen, XSS, XSS scanning tool, check if pysa identifies an XSS in code, if it does then auto-escape output before including it in html and avoid using innerhtml/eval and use nonces in scripts
-	    - slow query, database lock, check for locks with a query, query returns results, run a query to fix the table with the lock

 	- Example Symptoms and tests
 		- Slow performance: check if CPU or I/O bound
 		- Crashes: check for an out of memory error or race condition